pinterest/querybook/docs/contributing/overview.md

 ## Adding New Features

-We welcome and appreciate anyone for adding new features for DataHub!
+We welcome and appreciate anyone for adding new features for Querybook!
 Following is the current process:

 -   Please create a GitHub issue proposing your new feature, including what and why.
 It can be brief, one or two paragraphs is ok.